abdul4rehman215/Kaggle-AI-Agents-Vibe-Coding-Portfolio/README.md

 This repository documents my hands-on work from the **Google/Kaggle 5-Day AI Agents Intensive Vibe Coding Course**.
 It is structured as a technical portfolio: each completed day includes notes, codelab outputs, source snapshots, screenshots, troubleshooting records, implementation evidence, and reflections.

-The repository currently covers the foundation work and Day 1 through Day 4 of the course.
-The completed work includes Google Antigravity development workflows, Google AI Studio app generation, Cloud Run deployment testing, MCP validation, Agent Skills, procedural memory, ADK graph workflows, agent security controls, trace-based evaluation, and secure development lifecycle practices.
+The repository currently covers the foundation work and Day 1 through Day 5 of the course.
+The completed work includes Google Antigravity development workflows, Google AI Studio app generation, Cloud Run deployment testing, MCP validation, Agent Skills, procedural memory, ADK graph workflows, agent security controls, trace-based evaluation, secure development lifecycle practices, and Spec-Driven Development for production-grade agent systems.

 My focus is not only on completing course exercises.
 I am using the course to study how AI agents, vibe coding, and tool-using workflows can connect with practical software engineering, cloud deployment, cybersecurity, SOC automation, and secure AI system design.

-Day 5 and the final capstone project remain pending and will be added after completion.
+Day 5 also adds a production-readiness layer: Agent Runtime deployment review, Cloud Run dashboard architecture, Pub/Sub event pipeline review, human-in-the-loop production flow mapping, observability notes, and cleanup awareness.
+The final capstone project remains pending and will be added after completion.

 ---